Types of cocoa beans: Trinitario

 The name for any combination between Criollo and Forastero.
 They were named after the Caribbean island of Trinidad, where in 1724 the first hybrid of Venezuelan Criollo and Amelonado is understood to have been created.
 This was more disease-resistant than Criollo, while tasting better than Forastero.

 Modern varieties

 Researchers in 2008 identified ten genetic clusters of Theobroma cacao, with 36 sub-clusters containing at least five specimens.
 These new types were Amelonado, Contamana, Criollo, Curaray, Guiana, Iquitos, Marañon, Nacional, Nanay, and Purús.
-2022 research added the Caquetá type, found in Colombia.
+Research in 2022 added the Caquetá type, found in Colombia.

-The notion that each tree is a certain type, for example, Criollo or Amelonado, has been challenged by research showing single trees producing cocoa pods of different types.
+The notion that each tree is a certain type, for example Criollo or Amelonado, has been challenged by research showing single trees producing cocoa pods of different types.
 Single pods have even been found with seeds of different types.

 CCN-51

 As of 2015, CCN-51 was a very popular strain of cacao.
 It was very controversial, described by large chocolate manufacturers as a solution to increasing demand for chocolate, and criticized by advocates of flavor cocoa.